-Let us look at three easy steps that you can use to manage your finances if you recently lost your job or got a pay cut.
+Let us look at some easy steps that you can use to manage your finances if you are worried about losing your job or getting a pay cut.

 Modify Your Budget